syasini/AstroPaint/paper/paper.md

          thermal Sunyaev-Zeldovich effects (kSZ and tSZ) [@Sunyaev:1970] for the same set of objects.

-Creating realistic maps of astrophysical effects through hydrodynamical simulations [@Dolag:2015] can be prohibitive for large numbers of objects
+While it is possible to create realistic maps of astrophysical effects through hydrodynamical simulations [@Dolag:2015], these methods are numerically expensive for large numbers of objects and reproducing them under different cosmologies and initial conditions can be prohibitive.
+An alternative
- .
-An alternative strategy to creating mock observations of extended objects such as galaxies and galaxy cluster halos would be to simulate the positions of these objects (either semi-analytically or through N-body
-    simulations [@Stein:2020; @Stein:2018; @Sehgal:2010]) and then synthetically
+    strategy to creating mock observations of extended objects such as galaxies and galaxy cluster halos would be to simulate the positions of these objects (either semi-analytically or through N-body simulations [@Stein:2020; @Stein:2018; @Sehgal:2010]) and then synthetically paint the desired signal at the location of the halos. `AstroPaint` is developed to accomplish this
-     paint the
-     desired signal at the
-     location of the halos. `AstroPaint` is developed to accomplish this latter step.
+      latter step.

 # Package Structure and Workflow